 It works by sending out a spider to fetch as many documents as possible.
 Another program called an indexer then reads these documents and creates an index based on the words contained in each document.
 Each search engine uses a proprietary algorithm to create its indices such that, ideally, only meaningful results are returned for each query.

 The term spider means a web crawler.
 Web crawler visits a web page; it makes a copy of it and adds its URL to an index.
 Once this is done, the web crawler follows all the links on the page, repeating the process of copying, indexing, and then following the links.
 It keeps doing this, building up a massive index of many web pages as it goes.

 Page ranking is the best-known algorithm that is used to improve web search results.
 In simple terms, page ranking is a popularity contest.
 The more links that point to a web page, the more useful it will seem.
 This means it will appear higher up in the results.

 The web pages on the first page of search results are those that ranking algorithm thinks are the best.
 But that isn’t all, because they also pay attention to lots of other ‘signals’ when working out the order to show you results.
 For example, how often the page is updated and if it is from a trustworthy domain.

 There are many search engines to choose from.
 Different search engines use different algorithms.
 This means that some sites will give their results in a different order, or they may even show completely different results altogether.

 Why do we need them

-They are very useful for conducting researches, looking for help or even business information.
-Let’s just say, they are important for knowledge management.
-Also many website owners rely on search engines to send traffic to their website, and entire industry has grown around the idea of optimizing Web content to improve your placement in search engine results.
+They are handy for conducting researches, looking for help, or even business information.
+Let’s just say; they are essential for knowledge management.
+Also, many website owners rely on search engines to send traffic to their website, and the entire industry has grown around the idea of optimizing Web content to improve your placement in search engine results.

-If you would like Bevenny Creations, to research and write about a special topic, please let us know it the comment section.
+If you would like Bevenny Creations, to research and write about a particular topic, please let us know in the comment section.